-To try and help you weather this crisis, we’ve put together a guide to pivoting your restaurant to off-premise-only.
+To try and help you weather this wave, we’ve put together a guide to pivoting your restaurant to off-premise-only.

 Announce the Change

-Get in touch with your guests through social media, email newsletters, a popup on your website, and a sign on your door.
-Let them know that for public health reasons, you’re only offering takeout and delivery for the next few weeks (or longer).
+Keep in touch with your guests through social media, email newsletters, a popup on your website, and a sign on your door.
+Let them know that for public health reasons, you’re continuing to offer takeout and delivery as a contactless option.

 You can be very candid with your guests: Tell them which ordering methods are best for your business financially, and ask that they use those.
-If you have your own delivery system built out for your restaurant, encourage your loyal customers to order from there instead of using apps.
+If you have your own delivery system built out for your restaurant, encourage your loyal customers to order from there instead of using third-party apps.

 Limit Your Menu to Profitable, Travel-Friendly Items

 There’s a good chance you’re operating with reduced staff right now, so it’s important to pare down your menu to your most profitable, most delivery-friendly items only.
 This will help reduce your inventory costs significantly and will make things easier for your cooks.
 Consolidation is key here: try and make sure each ingredient you buy is used in more than one menu item.

 Your profitable, delivery-friendly items should be reasonably cheap for you to make, and they should stay delicious even if they’re steaming in a foam container for 30 minutes.
-For more on choosing the best foods to deliver, and how to package dishes so they stay fresh, check out this article.
+For more on choosing the best foods to deliver, and how to package dishes so they stay fresh, check out this article on foods that travel well.

 Having a short, consolidated menu will also make it much easier for you if you’re putting together an online ordering system for the first time, whether it’s on an app or on your website.